NataljaL/Hindamine/chapter1.md

 is called the standard error of the sample mean $\bar{x}$.

 I know what you're thinking.
-It's confusing: where did the normal distribution come from and what's with all that $z_{\alpha/2}$ stuff?
+It's confusing: where did the normal distribution come from and whats with all that $z_{\alpha/2}$ stuff?
 The answers lie in the sampling distribution which we will soon get to.

 *** =instructions

-    Create objects points, n, mu_hat and s
+  *  Create objects points, n, mu_hat and s
-    Adjust the code: Compute the standard error of mu_hat (the sample mean) and save t to object error. sqrt() computes the square root.
+  *  Adjust the code: Compute the standard error of mu_hat (the sample mean) and save t to object error. sqrt() computes the square root.
-    Compute the critical value z using a 99% confidence level (alpha = 0.01) and create object z Compute the lower and upper limits of the confidence interval (CI) by applying the formula given above Combine the point estimate and the lower and upper CI values to the object interval_estimate.
+  *  Compute the critical value z using a 99% confidence level (alpha = 0.01) and create object z
+  *  Compute the lower and upper limits of the confidence interval (CI) by applying the formula given above
+  *  Combine the point estimate and the lower and upper CI values to the object interval_estimate.
-    Print the values in interval_estimate, rounded to 1 digit (hint: round())
+  *  Print the values in interval_estimate, rounded to 1 digit (hint: round())

 *** =hint

-    The formula for the standard error is s/sqrt(n)
+  *  The formula for the standard error is s/sqrt(n)

 *** =pre_exercise_code